influxdata/docs-v2/content/v2.0/UI/organizations.md

     weight: 1
 ---

+Everything is scoped by organization.
+Tasks are owned by an organization.
+The organization has access to read/write endpoints.
+Organizations have "owners" and "members".

 # Create Organization
     * Appears in upper right for users with permissions
 * This one looks like there’s significant difference between the mockups and the outline—ask